bhuwanupadhyay/courses/learn-concepts/markdown/architecture-characteristics.md

   ```
 - For example, if the system is available for 99.9% of the time, then the availability of the system is 99.9%.

+## Recoverability

+- Recoverability is the ability of the system to recover from failures.
+- Recoverability is measured in terms of the percentage of time that the system is able to recover from failures.
+- Recoverability is also known as fault tolerance or resiliency or robustness or survivability.

+### How to measure continuity?